 About

-Jian Qin’s contact information can be found from the faculty directory at School of Information Studies, Syracuse University.
-Her profile is also available on orcid-logo and Experts@syracuse.edu.
+Jian Qin recently retired from Syracuse University after 26 years of teaching, research, and service.
+She is still active in research and professional association services.
+Her contact information can be found from the faculty directory at School of Information Studies, Syracuse University.
+Her profile is also available on ORCID.